A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

-Let $u$ be a given map in $\mathcal R_{\rm ct} (\B^4, \S^2)$, assuming as before that all topological charges are equal to $\pm 1$.
-In order to approximate weakly $u$ by smooth maps from $\B^4$ to $\S^2$ we connect again the positive charges $(P_i)_{i \in J}$ to the negative charges $(Q_i)_{i \in J}$.
-In contrast with the case $\mN=\S^3$ however, straight lines joining positive charges to negative charges may however not be the optimal solution.
-Indeed, it may be energetically favorable, in view of the subadditivity property \eqref{tr}, that some parts of the connection carry a high topological charge and we need to introduce therefore branching points.
-Such a connection with branching points has been modeled by Q. Xia in his pioneering work \cite{xia} with the notion of\emph{ transport path}.
-We adapt here this notion and term it in our setting \emph{branched connection}.
-A branched connection is given as a directed graph $G$, with vertex set $V(G)$, such that $\underset {i\in J} \cup\{P_i, Q_i\} \subset V(G)$, and a directed set $E(G)$ of segments joining the vertex: if $e$ is a segment $E(G)$ then we denote by $e^-$ and $e^+$ the endpoints of $e$, which by definition belong to $V(G)$.
-We assume furthermore that we are given a function $\rH: E(G) \to \N^*$ such that for each vertex $a\in V(G)$ there is a balance equation
+Given $u$ in $\mathcal R_{\rm ct} (\B^4, \S^2)$ and assuming as before that all topological charges are equal to $\pm 1$, we approximate weakly $u$ by smooth maps from $\B^4$ to $\S^2$ connecting again the positive charges $(P_i)_{i \in I}$ either to the set of negative charges $(Q_j)_{j \in J}$ or to the boundary, the negative charges which are not yet connected to a positive charge being connected to the boundary as above in the case of a minimal connection.
+In contrast with the case $\mN=\S^3$ however, straight lines joining points of opposite charges or to the boundary may not represent the optimal solution.
+Indeed, it may be energetically more favorable, in view of the subadditivity property \eqref{tr}, that some parts of the connection carry a higher topological charge and we need therefore to introduce \emph{branching points}.
+Such connections with branching points have been modelled by Q. Xia in his pioneering work \cite{xia} with the notion of \emph{transport path}.
+We adapt this notion and term it in our setting \emph{branched connection}, a notion depending only on the distribution of the charges.
+A detailed presentation is provided in Appendix A. A branched connection associated to the distribution of charged points $\displaystyle{{\bf A}=\{P_i\}_{i \in I}\cup \{Q_j\}_{j\in J}}$ in $\B^4$ is given as a directed graph $G$ in $\B^4$ with corresponding source points\footnote{ In our context, we call equally source points positively charges or negatively charged points; so that we will not distinguish sources and sinks.}.
+It involves: \begin{itemize} \item {a finite vertex set $V(G)\subset \overline {\B^4}$}, such that the collection of source points belongs to $V(G)$, that is ${ {\bf A} \subset V(G)}$.
+There may also be other points, called \emph{branching points}. \item A set {$E(G)$} of \emph{oriented segments} joining the {vertices}, possibly with \emph{multiplicity} or \emph{density} $d(\be)$: For { ${\be} \in E(G)$}, we denote by {$e^-$} and {$e^+$} the \emph{endpoints} of {$e$}, so that